Improving Quantum Computation by Optimized Qubit Routing: Solving the Token Swapping Problems

 \subsection{Approximate Solution}

 The proposed qubit routing procedure employs a modified version of the efficient token swapping algorithm given by Miltzow et al.\ in \cite{miltzow2016}.
+This approximation algorithm has running time that is bounded by a polynomial in the number of tokens, also in the worst case.

 It has a guaranteed approximation factor of four in terms of swap count.
-However, we note that on all instances we considered the algorithm shows an approximation factor better than 1.5 in practice.
+However, we note that on all instances we considered, the algorithm exhibits an approximation factor better than 1.5.
 Indeed, the analysis in \cite{miltzow2016} shows that the approximation factor is strictly less than four.